Have you tried reading aloud with secondary students? I have, and the results are positive!

-Once while reading, I paused and posed the question: when should you read to a baby?
+Once while reading, I paused during a read aloud and posed the question: when should you read to a baby?
 Many students remarked that you should wait until children are older; a few said the child’s entire life.
 We had a discussion about the benefits of reading to infants and developing that habit.

 It was a slight action in class, not heavily researched.
 As a parent, I know that instinctively, parents want to do right by their children.
 I hope that authentic conversation made a dent on my students and that in a few years, they pick up a book for their own infants.

 I suspected that auditory learners would naturally enjoy my reading to them.
 But, I wondered, what could those learners expect in future years?

 Students who best retain auditory information should apply different methods for studying.
 For instance, they can read aloud to themselves or study flash cards aloud.
 Students who respond well to read alouds might do well with singing or rhyming information.

 As I read aloud, I’ve reflected with students about the metacognition of the process.
 Do they enjoy hearing information?
 If so, how can we transfer that idea to the rest of their learning?
 Reading aloud with my high schoolers has allowed me to broach the topics of study skills, paper revisions, and audio books.

 Additionally, I model my thought process as I encounter unfamiliar words.
 I show students my learning: How I look up a word, attach it to prior knowledge, how I see the part of speech and become accustomed to the word.
 I don’t simply skip over a word or guess at the meaning.
 I show students that is is OK to not know everything.
 We simply need to use our resources.